districtr/districtr/docs/11suggestions/organizing.md

 // "place" is mostly split up into these categories now.
 ```
 Currently one (maybe two) of these four items have been implemented.
-One day soon, perhaps the [`State`] an be seen as a Man-o-war collection of different sub class
+One day soon, perhaps the [`State`] an be seen as a man-o-war collection
-instances.
+of different sub class instances.

 Finally, `State.initializeMapState(...)` calls and returns from only one
 function.
 This strikes to the heart of an important questions we'll ask